 "HOW NYNEX TURNED A WHALE IN A BATHTUB!"

-John Brady came to NYNEX when we were at a major crossroad.
-He was highly recommended by another Fortune 500 CEO after John piloted his 80,000 employee multinational organization through a difficult transformation.
-His endorsement was short and sweet, "He's the master at bringing people together in the toughest of circumstances.
-He's one of a kind!"
+Dr. John Brady came to NYNEX when we were at a critical crossroad.
+He came highly recommended by Fortune 500 CEO of an 80,000 employee multinational corporation after John helped him pilot his company through a challenging leadership and corporate culture transformation.
+This CEO's endorsement was short and sweet, "If you need someone who specializes in the impossible, he's the one.
+He's a remarkable coach and a wizard at bringing people together. "

-The New York Public Service Commission lauded our quick turnaround and our renewed commitment to high ethical standards, quality, and customer service.
-Our success with Winning Ways' was the centerpiece of our Annual Report which read:
+On a personal level, I consider John Brady's wisdom, coaching, and the Winning Ways process to be the most rewarding and challenging achievement of my business career.
+The results were dramatic and lasting, and the New York Public Service Commission lauded our quick turnaround and our renewed commitment to high ethical standards, quality, and customer service.
+I was proud of our employees and our success story, so we made the centerpiece of our Annual Report as follows:

 "For employees, NYNEX is becoming a new kind of company with completely new ways of getting the job done.
-Our corporate culture, embodied in a set of principles we call "NYNEX Winning Ways," gives all of our people a stake in building and acting on our foundation of core values: Quality, Ethics and Caring for the Individual."
+Our corporate culture, embodied in a set of principles we call NYNEX Winning Ways, gives all of our people a stake in building and acting on our foundation of core values: Quality, Ethics and Caring for the Individual."

 JOHN BRADY — EDUCATION, EXPERIENCE AND BACKGROUND